ericnlchen/DH110/Assignments/Assignment01.md

 `Severity Rating: N/A`
 ### 9. Help Users Recognize, Diagnose, and Recover From Errors
-Fine
+It was unable to encounter error situations in Waffle, so I have nothing to comment on this heuristic.

 `Severity Rating: N/A`
 ### 10. Help and Documentation
-It's provided at the start, would be nice if it was also available during the experience of using the app.
+Upon starting the app, clear, concise, and detailed documentation is provided.
+However, there appears to be no way to access the documentation again later while using the app.
+It would be nice if such a functionality was available for a refresher on the app's various features.

 `Severity Rating: 1`
 ### **Top 3 Proposed Changes:**
-1.
+1. Fix the drafts functionality so that they actually save!
+Add clearer instructions for how to save drafts.
-2.
+2. Confirm with the user before deleting journal entries.
-3.
+3. Add customizability options (like a favorites feature for entries).
 <br>

 # **References:**